Last Updated on

-For our recommended 3-day Puerto Princesa travel itinerary we suggest using the Astoria Palawan Resort as a home base while exploring.
+For our recommended 3-day Puerto Princesa itinerary we suggest using the Astoria Palawan Resort as a home base while exploring for a few reasons:

 - Staying in one place will save you the frustration of moving from hotel to hotel, and the Astoria Palawan is a luxurious place which will help you relax at the end of long travel days.

-- The resort offers complimentary rides in and out of Puerto Princesa for a day trip to the downtown and breakwall.
+- Astoria Palawan Resort offers complimentary rides in and out of Puerto Princesa for a day trip to the downtown and break wall.
 Once you’re in town it’s easy and fun to flag down a colorful tricycle to take you anywhere you want to go.

 - They will organize a trip to the Puerto Princesa Underground River for you, and the resort provides breakfast each day and a host of other activities you can enjoy when you’re back from your excursions.

 Puerto Princesa city doesn’t have too much to offer, to be honest.
-The few points of interest can easily be accomplished with just one day in downtown Puerto Princesa.
-Check out these suggested things to do to experience the history and culture of Puerto Princesa as well as some fun, restaurants, and views of the city and Honda Bay.
+The few points of interest can easily be accomplished with just one day.
+Check out these suggested Puerto Princesa things to do to experience the history and culture of the city as well as have some fun, eat at good restaurants, and enjoy views of the city and Honda Bay.